 I’m going to show you how with 3 main stages:

 - Knowing what plastering tools and general DIY tools to use

 - Correctly preparing your walls for plastering (failing to do this can cause chaos)

 - Plastering your walls

 This is an in-depth subject and there is a lot to cover (no pun intended) but by the end of this tutorial, you should be ready to plaster a wall.
+And if you want to see the process in action, keep reading until the end where you’ll find a couple of videos that are worth watching.
 Let’s get to it.

 Here are the 5 main tools you’ll need to start skimming.
-You will eventually strive for a lot more but here are the fundamental tools you will need:
+You will eventually strive for a lot more but here are the basic tools you need:

 - Hawk/hand board

 - Water brush

 This is obviously the most important tool.
 This is the tool that will affect your results the most.
 I’ve heard many of the old boys say that it doesn’t matter what trowel you use, “just get it on the wall!”